 California… the land of strip malls, white sand beaches, and celebrity sightings… or so you thought.

 Among skiers and snowboarders, California, and the Tahoe region in particular, is the one of the world’s premier winter sports destinations.
 The heavy snowpack is colloquially known as “Sierra Cement,” and it provides for comparatively stable snow (depending on conditions).
-Combine that with extreme terrain, friendly beginning slopes, easy access to the backcountry from major roads, and you have a skier's and splitboarder’s dream come true.
+Combine that with a variety of expert terrain, friendly beginning slopes, easy access to the backcountry from major roads, and you have a skier's and splitboarder’s dream come true.

 The depth of options throughout the Tahoe region is a huge draw for this area, as well.
 From South Lake Tahoe all the way to Donner Summit, this region offers a ton of winter backcountry routes.
 Before going out, be sure to educate yourself on avalanche safety (we highly recommend taking an Avalanche 1 class through AIARE) and checking the avalanche forecast.
 The Sierra Avalanche Center is a comprehensive and complete resource--there’s no reason to get caught out in sketchy terrain if you learn how to use this tool properly.